 Handy for market-shopping and temple-hopping, Chiang Mai boutique hotel 137 Pillars House is a nostalgic blend of historic Thai architecture and sleek modern design, with delicious dining, a super-pretty spa and dramatic pool.
 In the arty Wat Gate district, it offers a serene home-away-from-home amid day-bed-dotted gardens.
 No surprise, given this elegant 1889 property was once owned by Louis Leonowens, son of Anna (of Anna and the King movie fame).

 Noon; check-in, 3pm, both flexible subject to availability.
 Late check-outs cost from THB500.

 Double rooms from £416.45 (THB18,992), including tax at 18.7 per cent.

 Rates include à la carte breakfast and welcome basket of Thai fruits and local gourmet delicacies.

-Book either the William Bain or Louis Leonowens suite and you’ll be treated to: a welcome massage upon arrival, a bottle of Prosecco (or carafes of freshly squeezed juice), a fruit basket, Thai tapas, buffet or a la carte breakfast, priority spa booking and late check-out until 6pm (subject to availability).
-(These special inclusions apply until 31 October 2015)
+Stay in the William Bain or Louis Leonowens suite before 31 October and you’ll be treated to a massage on arrival, a bottle of prosecco (or carafes of freshly squeezed juice), a fruit basket, Thai tapas, buffet or a la carte breakfast, priority spa booking and late check-out until 6pm, subject to availability.

 At the hotel